Insomnia – Neurobiology | Pathophysiology | Assessment and Management

 Time to read: 9 minutes

-Insomnia disorder is represented as an on-going subjective dissatisfaction of the duration or quality of sleep .
+Insomnia is defined as an on-going subjective dissatisfaction of the duration or quality of sleep .

 According to the DSM-V, the following are the key criteria for insomnia:

 - Predominant complaint of dissatisfaction with sleep quantity or quality associated with difficulty initiating sleep, difficulty maintaining sleep and early morning awakening with an inability to return to sleep.